askonomm/dompa/README.md

 # Dompa

-A zero-dependency HTML5 document parser.
+A HTML5 document parser.
 It takes an input of an HTML string, parses it into a node tree, and provides an API for querying and manipulating said node tree.

 ## Install